MobileFineTuner: A Mobile-Native Framework for On-Device LLM Fine-Tuning in Real-World Embedded AI Applications: MobileFineTuner

 In terms of fine-tuning capabilities, MobileFineTuner supports both Full-FT and PEFT.
 Full-FT enables research on novel fine-tuning paradigms, such as secondary development for implementing federated split fine-tuning.
 For PEFT, we support LoRA fine-tuning, which is currently the most widely used parameter-efficient method for LLM fine-tuning.
 Users can invoke these functionalities via high-level APIs, in a manner similar to PyTorch.
 The usage processes for Full-FT and PEFT (LoRA) are illustrated below.

 \begin{itemize} \item Full-FT process: During the Full-FT process, users can invoke MobileFineTuner through a concise high-level API, as shown in Listing~\ref{lst:full-ft}.
 The process begins by defining a DataLoader that provides training batches, initializing the model and optimizer objects, and then executing the \textit{train()} function.
-Within each training iteration, the framework sequentially performs the forward pass \textit{model\_$\rightarrow$forward()}, loss computation \textit{model\_$\rightarrow$compute\_loss()}, backward propagation \textit{loss$\rightarrow$ backward()}, and parameter update \textit{optimizer\_$\rightarrow$step()}.
+Within each training iteration, the framework sequentially performs the forward pass \textit{model\_$\rightarrow$forward()}, loss computation \textit{model\_$\rightarrow$compute\_loss()}, backward propagation \textit{loss$\rightarrow$ backward()}, and \textit{optimizer\_$\rightarrow$step()} to update the parameters.
 This design enables researchers to conduct on-device LLM fine-tuning using a PyTorch-like interface.

 \item PEFT (LoRA) process: MobileFineTuner defines a modular LoRA-based architecture that replaces standard layers within the self-attention module and constructs corresponding components, including \textit{LoRALinear}, \textit{LoRAAttention}, and \textit{LoRATransformerBlock}.
 Users can conveniently perform LoRA fine-tuning by specifying a configuration object \textit{LoRAFinetuneConfig}, loading pretrained LLM parameters, and invoking the unified \textit{LoRAFinetune} interface to enable PEFT.